Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 A little tip when picking a domain.
 Pick a domain name that is related to the topic of the blog you want to create.

-If you truly want to create a blog that covers WordPress, consider picking a domain that contains the words like “wp”, “web”, or “blog”.
+If you truly want to create a blog that covers WordPress, consider picking a domain that contains the words like “wp” or “web”.

 Keep in mind.
 Your domain name is your brand.
 So, pick it carefully.

 🚨 Never include the word “wordpress” on your domain name because it is a trademark violation.
-WordPress is a registered trademark belongs to WordPress Foundation.
+WordPress is a registered trademark belonging to the WordPress Foundation.

 The inclusion of “wp” and “press” on your domain name or brand is legal and doesn’t violate WordPress Foundation’s trademark.